Top Ten Nutritional Myths.

 The three climbers Kelly James, 48, and Brian Hall, 37, both of Dallas, Texas; and Jerry "Nikko" Cooke, 36, of Brooklyn, N.Y. are dead.
 Well, officially they are not declared dead yet because their bodies have not been found.
 But now the contest is to guess how many people will die on Mount Hood this week including the three climbers plus a few rescuers.
 Rescuers have died in Mount Hood in past years trying rescue 20 to 25 people per year who end up stranded or dead on the mountain.
 The United States Forest Service should put up a sign stating, "Climb at your own risk.
 Make arrangements for your private rescue before climbing."

-These men were supposed to be professional mountaineers practicing for a future attempt to scale Mount Everest, but they were unprepared, absent minded and extremely negligent.
+These men were supposed to be professional mountaineers practicing for a future attempt to scale Mount Everest, but they were unprepared, absent minded, and extremely negligent.
 If they hadn't diet on Mount Hood they certainly would have joined the hundreds of bodies still frozen in the snow on Mount Everest.

 The rescuers are on an ego trip of their own.
-What better ego trip than to rescue a professional mountaineer.
+What better ego trip than to rescue a professional mountaineer?
 Cool trip to brag about, huh?
 These rescuers don't risk their own lives to save others.
 They risk their lives just like the first three climbers did, to advance their mega-egocentrism.
 They can't resist.
 Some call them crazy.
 That is not far off the mark, really.

-Update 12/16/06 - First, if the men were safe and sound in snow caves with adequate supplies as proclaimed by the "experts" they should have hiked out yesterday on their own.
+Update 12/16/06 - First, if the men were safe and sound in snow caves with adequate supplies as proclaimed by the "experts," they should have hiked out yesterday on their own.
 They were not seen, proving the experts have been wrong.
 The three men have not been seen since December 7th, 10 days ago.
 Yesterday, December 16, the rescue team got a somewhat clear day.
-Unfortunately, they decided to set out on the south side of the mountain, climb over the summit and down the north side where Kelly James radioed his intension to take cover in a snow cave while the two other men hiked down for help.
+Unfortunately, they decided to set out on the south side of the mountain, climb over the summit, and down the north side where Kelly James radioed his intension to take cover in a snow cave while the two other men hiked down for help.
 This doesn't make any sense.
 The goal here should have been to rescue the men, not an ego trip to "summit" first.
 The rescue report team scrambled to cover up this fact by saying they were also searching the north side of the Mount Hood.
 The rescuers won't stay on the mountain overnight but expect us to believe the three hikers are still alive after 10 days.

-Update 12/17/06 - Assault and rescue is underway with the appearance of United States Air Force Reserve military and Oregon National Guard providing two Apache Black Hawk assault helicopters, one CH-47 Chinook heavy lift helicopter with paratroopers and one C-130 cargo plane modified with special thermal imaging equipment as 100,000 gallons of aviation fuel goes up in smoke.
+Update 12/17/06 - Assault and rescue is underway with the appearance of United States Air Force Reserve military and Oregon National Guard providing two Apache Black Hawk assault helicopters, one CH-47 Chinook heavy lift helicopter with paratroopers, and one C-130 cargo plane modified with special thermal imaging equipment as 100,000 gallons of aviation fuel goes up in smoke.
 About a dozen rescuers have been lifted to the summit in mass.
 The rescuers gave a report, "We have good news.
-An ice axe and rope has been found."
+An ice axe and rope have been found."
 Oh, really.
 Is that really "good news?"
 The ice axe and rope would be the last things most mountaineers would give up.
 No, this is very bad news.
 Reality is being suppressed by the rescuers and reporters.

 Mass Media Cover-up - The three hikers were not alone on the mountain.
 They met and talked with other hikers at the mid-level Cooper Spur Shelter at about 7,500 foot elevation.
 These eyewitnesses have not been brought before the cameras to provide an eyewitness account of the meeting.
 The mass media are not asking these witnesses the obvious questions.
 What were the lost hikers wearing?
 Were they really prepared as claimed?
 Did the witnesses advise the lost hikers to turn back?
 Did the witness tell the lost hikers they were crazy to continue up the mountain?
 Any realistic analysis and all negative evidence has been suppressed by the mass media.

 Closing Comment to the Families - Please don't try to have a monument erected on public property at Mount Hood to commemorate the loss of your loved ones, and don't ask others to pay for it.
-You have waste too much public money already on this irresponsible expedition and failed rescue.
+You have wasted too much public money already on this irresponsible expedition and failed rescue.

 "Mountain Madness" - Eminent U.S. climbing couple missing in China - December 26, 2006.